Which are the common Mosquito-borne fevers?

 When the rains come in, so do the mosquitoes, heralding the season of mosquito-borne fevers and infections.
-The most common infections spread by mosquito bites are Malaria, Dengue and Chikungunya prevalent mainly in Asia, Africa, and Central-Southern America.
-While Malaria is caused by a parasite (Plasmodium), Dengue and Chikungunya are caused by viruses.
+The common infections spread by mosquito bites are Malaria, Dengue, and Chikungunya, prevalent mainly in Asia, Africa, and Central-Southern America.
+Zika outbreaks have been seen in some countries a few years back and recently in July-Aug 2021 in Kerala and Maharashtra, India.
+While Malaria is caused by a parasite (Plasmodium) and is spread by the Anopheles mosquito, Dengue, Chikungunya, and Zika are caused by viruses and spread by the Aedes mosquito.

 Do these conditions have similar or distinct symptoms?